 Masking occurs when a discontinuity (fault) closest to the reference plane affects the response of each subsequent discontinuity.
 This happens because the energy reflected from the first discontinuity never reaches subsequent discontinuities.
 For example, if a transmission line has two discontinuities that each reflect 50% of the incident voltage, the time domain response (real format) shows the correct reflection coefficient for the first discontinuity (ρ =0.50).
-However, the second discontinuity appears as a 37.5% reflection (ρ =0.375) because only some the incident voltage reached the second discontinuity, and some of that reflected energy is reflected off the first discontinuity as it returns.
-For two discrete discontinuities, the apparent reflection of the second discontinuity is appears as a approximately $\hat{\rho}2 = (1 - \rho_1^{-2}) \cdot \rho_2$, where $\hat{\rho}2$ is the apparent reflection of the second discontinuity.
+However, the second discontinuity appears as a 37.5% reflection $(\rho=0.375)$ because only some the incident voltage reached the second discontinuity, and some of that reflected energy is reflected off the first discontinuity as it returns.
+For two discrete discontinuities, the apparent reflection of the second discontinuity is appears as approximately $\hat{\rho}2 = (1 - \rho_1^2) \cdot \rho_2$, where $\hat{\rho}2$ is the apparent reflection of the second discontinuity, ρ_1 is the reflection of the first discontinuity, and ρ_2 is the reflection of the second discontinuity.